ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 ### aku -p end on the 4th Pod

-This is an output of `aku -p end` command on the 4th Pod (AKUHOST-3).
+This is an output of `aku -p end` command with the property AKU_REPLICATION_RESET_AT_END set to 1 on the 4th Pod (AKUHOST-3).
 You can see that the commands for stopping and resetting replication have been performed to all replication objects that are connected to 4th Pod.

 ~~~bash
 $ aku -p end